 The Health Promotion Team in Sunderland can help you to complete this kit if you need any support – ask your GP for details.

-Please click below for an easy read leaflet.
+Please click below for an easy read leaflet and a video.